 Stalked ciliates are found in large numbers when the bacterial population and dissolved oxygen concentration of the treatment process are high, the wastewater environment is stable and a mature floc structure has developed.
 Stalked ciliates usually indicate a stable wastewater environment and a healthy biomass.
 Heavy attached growth on the stalks usually indicate the stalks have been around quite a while in the system and things have been pretty stable.

 If the biomass is really old and rotifers and nematodes are usually present, and all of a sudden large numbers of stalked ciliates show up, check to see if a sudden spike of BOD has occurred.
 Adjustments to RAS and wasting may need to be made in order to handle the sudden increase in BOD.
-Addition of biological products can also help overcome sudden spikes in BOD to help recover quicker and reduce changes or BOD or TSS permit violations.
+Addition of biological products can also help overcome sudden spikes in BOD to help recover quicker and reduce changes or BOD or TSS permit violations at your final effluent.

 How to find them: